 The Rappahannock County School Board is an equal opportunity employer, committed to nondiscrimination in recruitment, selection, hiring, pay, promotion, retention or other personnel actions affecting employees or candidates for employment.
-Therefore, discrimination in employment against any person on the basis of race, color, creed, religion, national origin, ancestry, political affiliation, sex, sexual orientation, gender, gender identity, age, pregnancy, childbirth or related medical conditions, marital status, status as a veteran, genetic information or disability is prohibited.
-Personnel decisions are based on merit and the ability to perform the essential functions of the job, with or without reasonable accommodation.
+Therefore, discrimination in employment against any person on the basis of race, color, religion, national origin, ancestry, political affiliation, sex, gender, age, marital status, genetic information or disability is prohibited.
+Personnel decisions shall be based on merit and the ability to perform the essential functions of the job, with or without reasonable accommodation.

-The Rappahannock County School Board provides facilities, programs and activities that are accessible, usable and available to qualified persons with disabilities.
-Further, the Rappahannock County School Board does not discriminate against qualified persons with disabilities in the provision of health, welfare and other social services.
+The Rappahannock County School Board shall provide facilities, programs and activities that are accessible, usable and available to qualified disabled persons.
+Further, the Rappahannock County School Board shall not discriminate against qualified disabled persons in the provision of health, welfare and other social services.

-The statement, "Rappahannock County School Board is an equal opportunity employer," is placed on all employment application forms.
+The statement, "Rappahannock County School Board is an equal opportunity employer," shall be placed on all employment application forms.